Technology-for-the-Poorest-Billion/2024-IMMI/www/ProjectManagement.md

 ### What Worked
 - **Clear Role Assignments**: Each team member was responsible for specific tasks, ensuring a balanced distribution of work.
 - **Successful Integration**: We effectively integrated the contributions of all team members, resulting in a cohesive final product.
+- **Clear Communicaion**: We helped each other out if we were struggling with tasks and were a good team who worked well together.
+We had out strengths and we used them to our advantage while also learning new skills along the way.

 ### What Didn't Work
 - **Technical Difficulties**: We underestimated the complexity of syncing with the local calendar, making this task incomplete.
 However, this can be addressed in future work since we have established the local data storage.